 Have you done your neighborhood homework?

-- Ask your real estate agent about home values in your neighborhood in the last 12 – 24 months.
+- Your real estate agent is more than just the person who can sell you a home in Denver or Colorado Springs.
+Indeed, they are happy to provide more information.
+Ask your real estate agent about home values in your neighborhood in the last 12 – 24 months.

 - Drive the neighborhood at night.
 Maybe you’ll see the neighborhood in a new -excuse the pun- light.